 Which network plugin is used in Red Hat OpenShift Service on AWS?#

-Red Hat OpenShift Service on AWS uses the default OpenShift SDN network provider configured to NetworkPolicy mode.
-OVN-Kubernetes is on our roadmap.
+Red Hat OpenShift Service on AWS uses the OpenShift OVN-Kubernetes default CNI network provider.

 Is cross-namespace networking supported?#